grnet/eidas_node_trust_config/README.md

 pip install git+https://github.com/grnet/eidas_node_trust_config.git
 ```

 Some required changes to dependency [pyXMLSecurity](https://github.com/IdentityPython/pyXMLSecurity/) need to be resolved upstream before this package can be published to PyPi.
-Until that happens the dependency points to a patched fork of this library; you may install from this repository.
+Until that happens the dependency points to a patched fork of this library; you may install the package from this repository.

 ## Usage